Green Vehicles

 Locations - Chicago Midway International Airport

-Four public, Level II EV charging stations are available at Midway.
+Eight public, Level II EV charging stations are available at Midway.

 • Four charging stations are located on the first level (hourly parking) of the Midway Terminal Garage (5701 South Cicero Avenue) at Column 1C near the south elevators.